shubh251097/My_Profile/README.md

  I’m a passionate and detail-driven QA Engineer with proven experience in delivering high-quality, reliable, and scalable software through a blend of Manual and Automation Testing.

 🔍 I specialize in designing and executing robust test strategies to ensure product quality across web and API-based applications.
-My expertise lies in Functional, Regression, Smoke, and Integration Testing, following Agile/Scrum methodologies.
+My expertise lies in Functional, Regression, Smoke, and Integration Testing, following Agile Methodologies.

 🛠️ Tech Stack & Tools: